Make the most of the warm, dry weather with some open air theatre in Pembrokeshire and take in an outdoors theatre performance by the coast.

 Festival Arts hosts three different performances summer; usually a Shakespeare play that uses the breathtaking ruins of St Davids Bishops Palace as a backdrop and a child-friendly retelling of a classic story tale that takes place at Mathry Community Hall.
 These two are the main events, taking place on alternative nights for a couple of weeks allowing theatregoers to easily take in a performance of each.
 Their third show often consists of a poetry night at the Palace once again, often on limited dates.

-Their 2023 season consists of William Shakespeare's Twelfth Night at St Davids Bishops Palace and Woven Words as their poetry nights.
-In Mathry, they shall be performing Puss in Boots - And Cat Without.
+Their 2025 season consists of William Shakespeare's Much Ado About Nothing at St Davids Bishops Palace with Rambling Along as their poetry nights.
+In Mathry, they shall be performing Toad of Toad Hall.

 Carew Castle is another venue known to host open air theatre throughout the summer holidays so if you're looking for a memorable night of live theatre in a truly unforgettable setting, this is one for you.

-Pembroke Castle, birthplace of Henry VII, is guaranteed to have a busy events calendar every school holidays but none more so than during the summer weeks.
-Alongside music concerts, food festivals, children's activity days and sunset cinema outdoors film screenings; this medieval castle is famous for it's outdoors theatre during July and August.
+Pembroke Castle, birthplace of Henry VII, is guaranteed to have a busy events calendar every school holiday but none more so than during the summer weeks.
+Alongside music concerts, food festivals, children's activity days and sunset cinema outdoor film screenings; this medieval castle is famous for its outdoors theatre during July and August.

 In the bordering county of Ceredigion, just across the water from St Dogmaels which is Pembrokeshire's most northerly town, you will find Cardigan Castle.
 Famous for it's tumultuous past with royal visits and being burnt down by a fire; Cardigan Castle always promises a fantastic night out at the theatre during summer.